Dietsch History, Family Crest & Coats of Arms

 The surname Dietsch was first found in Prussia, where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the Feudal System and the nation.

-Important Dates for the Dietsch family
+Early History of the Dietsch family

 This web page shows only a small excerpt of our Dietsch research.
 Another 116 words (8 lines of text) covering the years 1840, 1625 and 1706 are included under the topic Early Dietsch History in all our PDF Extended History products and printed products wherever possible.